-Welcome to the mighty co-mentoring team of Heather Ezell and Rachel Griffin.
-We are SO EXCITED that it’s finally the time of year when life takes a full swing into PITCH WARS MANIA AND WE’RE HERE FOR IT.
+Welcome to the mighty co-mentoring team of Heather Ezell and Rachel Griffin!
+We’re so glad you’re here!
+It’s finally that time of year when life takes a full swing into PITCH WARS MANIA AND WE’RE HERE FOR IT.

 If you’re looking for relentless enthusiasm, excessive capitalization, and a ton of exclamation points, you’ve come to the right place!
 Especially if you write young adult because that’s all we’re accepting. 😉